Floorp-Projects/Floorp/devtools/server/docs/actor-e10s-handling.md

     }
   }

-  // Listen to the disconnection message to clean-up.
-  DebuggerServer.once("disconnected-from-child:" + prefix, handleMessageManagerDisconnected);

-  function handleMessageManagerDisconnected(evt, { mm: disconnected_mm }) {
+  function setMessageManager(newMM) {
-    // filter out not subscribed message managers if (disconnected_mm !== mm || !gTrackedMessageManager.has(mm)) {
-      return;
+    if (mm) {
+      // Remove listener from old message manager mm.removeMessageListener("debug:some-message-name", handleChildRequest);
     }

-    gTrackedMessageManager.delete(mm);

-    // unregister for director-script requests handlers from the parent process (if any) mm.removeMessageListener("debug:director-registry-request", handleChildRequest);
+    // Switch to the new message manager for future use
+    // Note: Make sure that any other functions also use the new reference. mm = newMM;
+    if (mm) {
+      // Add listener to new message manager mm.addMessageListener("debug:some-message-name", handleChildRequest);
     }
+  }

+  return {
+    onBrowserSwap: setMessageManager,
+    onDisconnected: () => setMessageManager(null),
+  };
+};
 ```

-The `DebuggerServer` emits "disconnected-from-child:PREFIX" events to give the actor modules the chance to cleanup their handlers registered on the disconnected message manager.
+The server will call the `onDisconnected` method returned by the parent process setup flow to give the actor modules the chance to cleanup their handlers registered on the disconnected message manager.

+The server will call the `onBrowserSwap` method returned by the parent process setup flow to notify actor modules when the message manager for the target frame has changed.
+The parent process code should remove any message listeners from the previous message manager and add them to the new one.

 ## Summary of the setup flow